Updated December 2015

 - 3 Cheyenne County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- 8 high school students in Cheyenne County participated in activities during the 2013-14 school year that encouraged them to consider careers in health care, math and science.
-These events were hosted by the KU Area Health Education Center.
+- 1 high school student in Cheyenne County participated in activities during the 2014-15 school year that encouraged them to consider careers in health care, math and science.
+These events were hosted by the KU AHECs

 - Cheyenne County is part of the Northwest Medical Education Network with Michael Machen, M.D., a resident of Quinter, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 5 KU Medical Center graduates live and/or practice in Cheyenne County.
+- 6 KU Medical Center alumni live and/or practice in Cheyenne County.

 - 2 health care providers have been placed in Cheyenne County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.